BOBWEGNER Autobiography Link here (1921-2005)

 Chris-Craft ( 19' cabin cruiser)

-As a young teenager, we were all surprise when he came home with a couple used but very clean items.
+As a young teenager, our family were all surprised when bob came home one day with a couple used but very clean items.
 A 19' foot Chris-Craft, twin outboard and a 442 Oldsmobile to haul the boat.
-David (heavily into cars by then) was impressed he'd come home with a bonafied 'muscle car'.
+My brother David (who was heavily into cars by then), was seriously impressed that he'd buy a bonafied 'muscle car'.
 The Old's numeric branding of a '442' stood for 400 cubic inches, 4 barrel carburater and a dual (2) exhaust.

 Chevron Research Career